drinkbird/drinkbird.github.io/_posts/blog/2023-04-24-inverted-pyramid-of-problem-solving.md

 At this juncture on our inverted pyramid, we encounter what I dub as the "Innovator" stage.
 This stage is the stepping stone to transforming from a problem-pointer to a problem-solver.

-You might have come across the saying, “Don’t come to me with problems, come with solutions.”.
+You might have come across the saying, “Don't come to me with problems, come with solutions.”.
 Sure, if this statement is a recurring theme at your workplace, it may be time to spruce up your LinkedIn profile.
 However, hidden within this oft-misused sentiment lies an essential progression in our problem-solving journey: the pivot from identifying issues to proposing solutions.

 As an Innovator, you're not only adept at spotting issues, but you're also comfortable enough with the system to propose at least one viable solution for every problem you identify.
-You aren't just pointing out the defects or hurdles; instead, you're actively involved in thinking about and suggesting ways to tackle these issues.
+Instead of pointing out the defects or hurdles, you're actively involved in thinking about and suggesting ways to tackle these issues.

 Now, your role takes on a more vibrant hue.
-You are not just reacting to problems but proactively conceptualizing strategies.
+You are proactively conceptualizing strategies instead of merely reacting to problems.
 You use your skills and your familiarity with the system to anticipate problems and design solutions, understanding their potential impact.

 But remember, the Innovator stage isn't the summit of our pyramid.
 It's a critical leap forward, but there's still more to aspire to.
 There's a stage above that requires us to think strategically and present various solutions for a single problem, marking our evolution into true strategists.
 Let's keep climbing!